VDI vs RDS for Accounting Firms (2025 Guide: Cost, Security & Compliance)

 Virtual Desktop Infrastructure (VDI) and Remote Desktop Services (RDS) differences explained in the chart based on usage

-A leading accounting firm switched from RDS to VDI after struggling with performance and security issues.
+A leading CPA firm IT infrastructure was upgraded from RDS to VDI after struggling with QuickBooks hosting performance and data security issues.
 With VDI, each accountant received a dedicated virtual desktop, improving speed, compliance, and scalability.
 The firm reported smoother audits, faster onboarding for seasonal staff, and better protection of sensitive client data.

 • Desktop as a Service (DaaS), a cloud-based VDI model, is forecasted to reach $4.4 billion in spending by 2028, as more firms move away from on-premises solutions.